peterprescott/a1-dissertation/md/draft.md

 subsequent national] Classifications... [as] they are unsuitable or many of the applications that have been suggested" (p.438).
-Webber apparently was apparently unaware of the first critique, but the second quickly provoked a thorough rebuttal, in which @RWebber1980 concluded that the critics were not "in touch with either public policy or the commercial world" (p.449).
+Webber apparently was apparently unaware of the first critique, but the second quickly provoked a thorough rebuttal, in which @RWebber1980 concluded that his critics were not "in touch with either public policy or the commercial world" (p.449).
 Presumably, the point was well taken, as @SOpenshaw1985 then applied census-data cluster classification to rural areas,